Azure/azure-cli-extensions/src/datafactory/README.md

     --node-name nodeName \
     --resource-group groupName
 ```
-If it's a managed IR, you can perform the following operations on them
+If it's a managed IR, you can perform the following operations on it
 ```
 az datafactory integration-runtime start \
     --factory-name factoryName \